emqx/emqx-lua-hook/README.md

 For the supported functions, please refer to luerl's [project page](https://github.com/rvirding/luerl).

-Lua scripts are stored in hook_lua directory, and will be loaded automatically.
+Lua scripts are stored in 'data/scripts' directory, and will be loaded automatically.
 If a script is changed during runtime, it should be reloaded to take effect.

 Each lua script could export several functions binding with emqx hooks, triggered by message publish, topic subscribe, client connect, etc. Different lua scripts may export same type function, binding with a same event.
 But their order being triggered is not guaranteed.